 » CAMEL SPIDER MYTH

-The Camel Spider --aka wind scorpion-- is not a spider or a scorpion.
-It does not eat human flesh, has no venom at all, doesn't jump over two feet high and is not the size of a frisbee.
+The Camel Spider --aka wind scorpion-- is nor a spider neither a scorpion.
+It does not eat human flesh, it has no venom at all, it does not jump over two feet high and it is not the size of a frisbee.

 camel+spider+myth

-We rather shall begin calling this creature with its proper description : Arachnid Solifugae.
-"Solifugae" means, in Latin, "flee from the sun", which this specimen actually does.
-This fact explains the peculiar myth about Camel Spiders chasing humans across the desert; they do so, but in order to hide away from the sun, and the shadow men project may be the only one around.
+We rather shall begin calling this creature with its proper description: Arachnid Solifugae.
+"Solifugae" means, in Latin, "flee from the sun", and this is actually what this specimen does.
+This fact explains the peculiar myth about Camel Spiders chasing humans across the desert; they do so, but in order to hide away from the sun in men’s shadows.

-This Arachnid is said to jump over two feet high, but the truth is it is not able to jump, not even a little.
-Yet, it is in fact very quick, and can kill a scorpion despite the venom and tail-quick-as-whip scorpions have to defend themselves.
-The Camel Spider has no venom but powerful claws instead, which it uses to destroy its prey into pieces and suck their liquids in order to survive in the hot desert.
+This Arachnid is said to jump over two feet high, but the truth is that it is unable to jump at all.
+Yet, it is very fast and it can kill a scorpion despite the venom and tail-quick-as-whip scorpions have to defend themselves.
+The Camel Spider has powerful claws instead of venom and it uses them to destroy its prey into pieces and suck their liquids in order to survive in the hot desert.

 THESE ARE THE FACTS :

-1. The Camel spider reaches ten miles per hour but cannot travel faster than that.
+1. The Camel spider reaches ten miles per hour but cannot travel faster.

-2. Its size can rarely reach 6 inches.
+2. Its size can rarely amount to 6 inches.

-3. They do not kill camels, cows, or humans; they have no venom.
+3. They do not kill camels, cows, or humans; they have no venom at all.

-4. They do not run for men unafraid, just try to reach their shadows.
+4. They do not run for men unafraid; they just try to reach their shadows.

 5. They cannot jump.